-II.
-Arrighi's trajectory of long-cycles of capitalist expansion
+I. Arrighi's trajectory of long-cycles of capitalist expansion

-Arrighi's analysis is much more ambitious than mine and proposes a general model of the long-term trajectory of capitalist development.
+Giovanni Arrighi is a Marxist who worked in the tradition of World System's analysis is much more ambitious than mine and proposes a general model of the long-term trajectory of capitalist development.
 It also comes closer to making real determinate predictions about the future.